 What Happened

 Cybersecurity experts have discovered that these fraudulent extensions are not just harmless add-ons; they actively collect sensitive information.
-Users who install them may unknowingly hand over their usernames and passwords, leading to potential account takeover?s.
-This situation is alarming, as it highlights the vulnerabilities associated with third-party browser extension?s.
+Users who install them may unknowingly hand over their usernames and passwords, leading to potential account takeovers.
+This situation is alarming, as it highlights the vulnerabilities associated with third-party browser extensions.

 Why Should You Care

-You might think installing a browser extension? is harmless, but it’s like opening your front door to a stranger.
+You might think installing a browser extension is harmless, but it’s like opening your front door to a stranger.
 Once inside, they can rummage through your belongings — in this case, your personal information.
 If you use ChatGPT and have installed any extensions, you need to be cautious.

 Imagine your bank account suddenly drained or your social media accounts hijacked.
 The consequences of these fake extensions can be severe, affecting your online presence and financial security.
 Protecting your credentials is crucial, especially in a world where cyber threats are increasingly sophisticated.
+The fact that conversations with AI can also be compromised adds another layer of risk, as sensitive discussions may be exposed.

 What's Being Done

-Security researchers are actively monitoring this situation and working to identify and remove these malicious? extensions from browser stores.
+Security researchers are actively monitoring this situation and working to identify and remove these malicious extensions from browser stores.
 If you suspect that you have installed a fake ChatGPT extension, take immediate action:

 - Remove the extension from your browser.